passcod/zarc/SPEC.md

 - appending files is reasonably cheap;
 - capable of handling archives larger than memory, or even archives containing more file metadata than would fit in memory (allowed by spec but not yet implemented).

+**CAUTION:** the format is currently unstable and changes without version bump or notice.

 ## Known issues / limitations

 - There's an uncompressed overhead per unique file, so if you have a lot of small files, it can be less efficient compared to tar+zstd which may squash the per-file overhead as well as the file content.